-Gastroparesis is a serious condition where a nerve disturbance interferes with the movement of the food through the stomach and along the digestive tract and prevents the stomach vacating its contents in the usual way.
-Doctors can call this "delayed gastric emptying," after having ruled out the presence of a mechanical obstruction.
-Patients with gastroparesis will complain of nausea, vomiting, pain, early satiety and bloating.
-Hospitals use various means to assess the condition, for example, through a gastric emptying study or a scintigraphic gastric accommodation test.
+Gastroparesis is a serious condition in which a nerve disturbance interferes with or slows the movement of food out of the stomach and into the intestinal tract.
+Doctors diagnose this as delayed gastric emptying after ruling out other causes, such as a mechanical obstruction.
+People with gastroparesis complain of nausea, vomiting, pain, early satiety, and bloating.
+Hospitals use various means to assess the condition — for example, through a gastric emptying study or a scintigraphic gastric accommodation test.
 This condition can have many causes.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.